URL shortener with Nitro on Cloudflare Pages

 })

-Finally, we need to create a route to handle the shortened URLs and redirect the user to the original URL.
-This route is named [id].get.ts
+Finally, we need to establish a route to handle shortened URLs and redirect users to the primary URL.
+This route is named [id].get.ts and is situated in the server/routes directory.

 export default defineEventHandler(async (event) => {